Orange-3DV-Team/MoCam/README.md

 ### ⏳ Coming Soon

 - **📝 Paper**: The research paper will be publicly available on arxiv soon.
-- **💾 Source Code**: The code will be release upon it being cleaned up.
-- **🔮 Pre-trained Models**: Pre-trained model weights will be released on HuggingFace.
+- **💾 Code & Pretrained Model**: The release of this code and pretrained model are subject to a corporate compliance and security review.

 ## 🎥 Preview